makkorjamal/HostedPi/README.md

 # HsotedPi
 A software to install different hosted services on a raspberrypi like unbound pihole owncloud etc..
+These installs are dockerless and they are done the traditional way

 ## why?
 This is mostly for fun, but many tutorials on installing various self-hosted services are often incomplete and hard to follow.